Jul25Thu, 25 Jul 09:30 AM - Thu, 25 Jul 04:30 PM in Brunswick$275.00Register25 places remaining

 Participants will be introduced to the Foundation House Framework for Recovery.

-This workshop will comprise a panel of speakers, including members from diaspora communities and a peace-practitioner.
+This workshop will comprise a panel of speakers, including members from refugee backgrounds and a peace-practitioner.

 - Exploration of concepts such as trans-generational trauma and collective trauma;